 Critical thinking can help you sort through the noise.

-American politician, sociologist, and diplomat Daniel Patrick Moynihan once remarked that “You are entitled to your opinion.
+American politician, sociologist, and diplomat Daniel Patrick Moynihan once remarked, “You are entitled to your opinion.
 But you are not entitled to your own facts.”

 Critical thinking ensures your opinions are well-informed and based on the best available facts.